This infographic is from "Positive adoption language celebrates families," by the Rev. Angela Flanagan

 It also glorifies us as adoptive parents when in reality we are no different than any other parents.
 We wanted to be parents, so we became parents through adoption and we love our children.
 There is nothing heroic about that.
 Implying that there is sends the message to our children that it takes special people to love them, that somehow the love their parents have for them is charity.

 Information about why birthparents chose to make an adoption plan, details about their lives (age of birthmother, drug use, marital status): If you don’t know this information, it is probably not for you to know.
 This is private information that belongs to the child of whose story it is a part.

 Try to avoid making assumptions.
 Here are corrections to some common misunderstandings about adoptions in the United States.

 Not every adoption is international.
 Most today are domestic.

 Not every birthmother is a teenager.
 Birthmothers cover the entire range of childbearing years.

-Closed adoptions are not preferred.
+Confidential adoptions are not preferred.
 Research shows it is much healthier for the child to have some contact with their birth family to allow them to understand better who they are, know where they came from, and be able to ask questions.

 Secrecy is not preferred.
 We talk openly about adoption with our children from the day they come home.
 They need to know their stories.
 Secrecy instills shame and fear and encourages children to bottle up their emotions.